foliojs/fontkit/README.md

 Returns the advance width (described above) for a single glyph id.

-#### `font.layout(string, features = [])`
+#### `font.layout(string, features = [] | {})`

 This method returns a `GlyphRun` object, which includes an array of `Glyph`s and `GlyphPosition`s for the given string.
 `Glyph` objects are described below. `GlyphPosition` objects include 4 properties: `xAdvance`, `yAdvance`, `xOffset`, and `yOffset`.

-The `features` parameter is an array of [OpenType feature tags](https://www.microsoft.com/typography/otspec/featuretags.htm) to be applied in addition to the default set.
+The `features` parameter is either an array of [OpenType feature tags](https://www.microsoft.com/typography/otspec/featuretags.htm) to be applied in addition to the default set, or an object mapping OpenType features to a boolean enabling or disabling each.
 If this is an AAT font, the OpenType feature tags are mapped to AAT features.

 ### Variation fonts